Lateephah/Loan-Default-Risk-Predictor-Micro-Lenders-POS-Agents-Nigeria-/README.md

 ## Acknowledgments

 - Central Bank of Nigeria (CBN) — public reports used to ground synthetic data ranges
-- Built as a capstone project for [Fellowship/Program name]
+- Built as a capstone project for 3MTT NextGen/ AI & ML Track